trufflesuite/trufflesuite.com/public/docs/getting_started/contracts.md

 ## Introduction

 If you were writing raw requests to the Ethereum network yourself in order to interact with your contracts, you'd soon realize that writing these requests is clunky and cumbersome.
-As well, you might find that managing the state each request you've made is _complicated_.
+As well, you might find that managing the state for each request you've made is _complicated_.
 Fortunately, Truffle takes care of this complexity for you, to make interacting with your contracts a breeze.

 ## Reading and writing data